hjr3/hjr3.github.io/_posts/2015-09-21-get-data-from-a-url-rust.md

 The C interface would normally require us to explicitly close the handle, but Rust does this automatically for us.
 In Rust, we also need to unwrap the `Result<Response, ErrCode>` returned by the call to `exec()`.
 Rather than just use `unwrap()`, we can use `unwrap_or_else()` and generate a more user-friendly error message.
 I will be using `unwrap_or_else()` throughout this example.

 Now that we have a response, we need to parse the json.
 Again, there are a number of crates we can use for this task.
 Let us choose [serde_json][serde_json crate] as that looks to be the successor to [rustc_serialize][rustc_serialize crate].
 Before we start parsing json, we need to get at the response body.
-In curl, `resp.get_body()` will return a reference to a slice of unsigned 8 byte intgers `&[u8]`.
+In curl, `resp.get_body()` will return a reference to a slice of unsigned 8 bit intgers `&[u8]`.
 We need to turn those bytes into a [unicode string slice][std::str].

 ```rust
 let body = std::str::from_utf8(resp.get_body()).unwrap_or_else(|e| {